 - Have a chimney?
 Close the flue when not in use.
 Never use it?
 Plug and seal it.

-- Weatherize your home with new doors, windows and insulation.
-EPUD can arrange rebates, incentives and zero-interest loans to qualified applicants.
+- Weatherize your home with new doors, windows, and insulation.
+Emerald People’s Utility District can arrange rebates, incentives, and zero-interest loans to qualified applicants.

 *Source: U.S. Department of Energy